 Monitored and evaluated professional work experience in an environment related to the film scoring major.
 Placement is limited to situations available from or approved by the Office of Experiential Learning and the Film Scoring Department chair or designee.
 To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

 In this course, students become familiar with the musical requirements and expectations of a wide range of cinematic categories and forms, from classic genre film to episodic television comedy and drama to documentary and opinion/propaganda pieces.
 The conventions of genre are now an established part of every composer's vocabulary.
 They can be violated, subverted, or updated, but they must first be mastered.
-Areas of study include the following: -comedy, both feature and episodic, including comedic montage and timing -classic drama, including death of principal character, abandonment, and triumph -action and suspense, including the chase, natural catastrophe, cloak and dagger, and sports -period drama, including devices to establish time and place -romance, including development of the romantic theme and technique for leading to the moment of the kiss -science fiction, fantasy, alien worlds, alternate realities, supernatural events -horror, stalking, assault and murder -reality TV, including the use of sound design and synthetic nonmelodic patterns -classic TV and feature-length documentary, as well as persuasive or propagandistic As a focused continuation of Advanced Scoring 1, students will further strengthen skills in scene analysis, character reading, psychological persuasion and enchantment (esp. with respect to lowering threshold of belief in sci-fi and fantasy).
+Areas of study include the following: comedy, both feature and episodic, including comedic montage and timing; classic drama, including death of principal character, abandonment, and triumph; action and suspense, including the chase, natural catastrophe, cloak and dagger, and sports; period drama, including devices to establish time and place; romance, including development of the romantic theme and technique for leading to the moment of the kiss; science fiction, fantasy, alien worlds, alternate realities, supernatural events; horror, stalking, assault and murder; reality TV, including the use of sound design and synthetic nonmelodic patterns; and classic TV and feature-length documentary, as well as persuasive or propagandistic.
+As a focused continuation of Advanced Scoring 1, students will further strengthen skills in scene analysis, character reading, psychological persuasion and enchantment (esp. with respect to lowering the threshold of belief in sci-fi and fantasy).
 Genre scoring also allows composers to explore more deeply their own emotional and psychological processes in order to produce scores that support content in all varieties of visual media, including interactive experiences.
-Taken in tandem with FS-531, Directed Studies in Linear and Interactive Scoring 2, as the second phase of a theory and practice sequence.
+Taken in tandem with FS-531, Directed Study 2, as the second phase of a theory and practice sequence.